2023 Hawai’i STI Clinical Update

 Since 1995, CAPTC’s Disease Intervention Training Center (DITC) has been funded by the Centers for Disease Control and Prevention (CDC) to train the nation’s disease intervention workforce.
 Disease intervention specialists (DIS) support people with communicable infections and those who may be at risk of infection.
 This includes contact tracing, case investigation, partner services, and emergency response.

 We create innovative curricula and online training modules on all skill sets necessary for DIS to effectively serve the community.
-Our CAPTC team provides capacity building around disease intervention focused on HIV/STIs as part of the National Network of Disease Intervention Training Centers (NNDITC).
 In addition to HIV/STI training, we led national training efforts to address COVID-19.
 Additionally, we provide training for DIS around various communicable infections from tuberculosis to mpox.

 Our staff has decades of experience as contact tracers and outreach workers in STI/HIV disease intervention services.
 We provide knowledge, tools, and techniques suitable for both beginners and seasoned professionals to excel as a DISs.